BeamMW/beam-docs/source/rtd_pages/user_web_wallet.rst

 Press on the submenu to start this procedure.

 .. warning:: Read carefully all information on this popup: All data will be erased.
 Make sure you’ve saved your seed phrase if you want to restore this wallet later on!

-Choose Remove if you are sure to erase the wallet.
-It will require the password.
-Enter the password to confirm this action.
+Choose Remove if you are sure and enter the password to confirm this action.

 .. figure:: images/web_wallet/settings/08.png
-   :alt:  Report a problem submenu
+   :alt:  Remove the wallet

 For the extension view:

 .. figure:: images/web_wallet/settings/extension_view/08.png
-   :alt:  Report a problem submenu
+   :alt:  Extension view

-After removing this wallet the creating screen is shown
+After removing this wallet you will redirected to 'Create new wallet' screen

 .. figure:: images/web_wallet/easy_onboarding/01.png
    :alt: Creating page